morrownr/88x2bu-20210702/README.md

 -----

-#### Important: Starting with Linux kernel 5.18, some distributions have added experimental RTW88 USB support.
+#### Important: Work is in progress to upstream in-kernel support for the rtl8812bu and rtl8822bu chipsets.
+Starting with Linux kernel 5.18, some distributions have added this RTW88 USB support.
 It is not yet stable but if it works well on your system, then you will no longer need this driver.
-However if it doesn't work or is unstable, you need to manually blacklist it due to the fact that it has a higher loading priority than this external driver we are loading.
+However if this new in-kernel driver doesn't work or is unstable, you need to manually blacklist it due to the fact that it will conflict with this external driver.

 The following executed in a terminal followed by a reboot will shut down the in-kernel driver if you determine that is what you want: